commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 Copy eveything after `https://app.commit.live/lesson/` from URL.
 In this case it is `intro-to-python-intermediate`

 Now command you have to run in IDE terminal would be `clive open intro-to-python-intermediate`.
 That should open the proper lab.

+# My IDE does not show the file tree, how can I get it to appear?

+Quit and restart the IDE.
+JUST PRESSING THE (X) AT THE TOP OF THE WINDOW AND CLOSING IT IS NOT ENOUGH, you must close the Commit.Live IDE by using the menu options.

+# How can I add file/folder to my repo using the IDE?

+Right click on the folder where you would like to add the file/folder to the Commit.Live IDE.
+Select Add File/Add Folder and add the name of file/folder.